Fonseca Species Conservation Fund

 How are the RFP geographic scopes defined?

-Proposals should be submitted for species occurring in GEF-recipient countries within the geographic scope of the RFP.
-The applicant / project leader must be a citizen of a GEF-recipient country within the geographic scope of the RFP.
-The species range country and the applicant citizenship country do not need to be the same.
+For the second request for proposals (RFP), the applicant / project leader must be a citizen of the following GEF-recipient countries AND the target species must be native to these same countries (the species range country and the applicant citizenship country do not need to be the same):

 What does "early career" mean?